herzamos/herzamos.github.io/_posts/2021-12-27-deciphering-C-declaration.md

 Disclaimer: this post is an adaptation of [this](https://cseweb.ucsd.edu//~ricko/rt_lt.rule.html) blog post, which I felt was not polished enough.

+## Introduction
+Have you ever looked at a C declaration, something like `int *x(int *, int)[]` and wondered "Well, what the hell is that?" before proceeding to get an headache trying to understand how to read it?
+If the answer is yes, then we are in the same boat!
+Or at least we were, until I discovered this simple rule which makes reading C declarations as easy as it can get.

 ## The Rule
 For the following, keep this table in mind: